Consumers expect to pay sales taxes wherever they shop. But they catch a break in five states that do not charge sales taxes.

 2 of 6

 While Alaska doesn’t collect a state sales tax, it does allow local jurisdictions to enact their own sales taxes.
+The Last Frontier does charge so-called “sin taxes” for alcohol, marijuana and tobacco products.
 And visitors will pay vehicle rental and cruise ship fees.

 3 of 6

-Consumers don’t pay sales tax on services, but the First State levies a gross receipts tax on businesses, and that likely affects the pricing of goods and services.
+Consumers don’t pay sales tax at the state or local level on goods or services, but the First State levies a gross receipts tax on businesses, and that likely affects the pricing of goods and services.

 4 of 6

-The Treasure State does not collect a statewide tax, but communities that cater to recreational visitors can assess resort and local-option taxes of up to 3%.
+The Treasure State does not collect a statewide sales, use or transaction tax, but communities that cater to recreational visitors can assess resort taxes that apply to lodging, restaurants, nightclubs and ski facilities.

 5 of 6